Basil Fawlty: Cultural references

 In the British fantasy series Redwall, an extremely sarcastic and imprudent anthropomorphic hare, "Basil Stag Hare", makes an appearance.
 Author Brian Jacques claims to have based his name and character on Basil Fawlty.

 In the 2004 film Shrek 2, John Cleese's character of King Harold references the character by using Fawlty's excuse of "war wound shrapnel" with "Just the old Crusade wound playing up a bit".

-In the 2016 movie Deadpool, one of the scenes sees the titular character (played by Ryan Reynolds) asking Ajax (played by Ed Skrein) what his name is, he asks many names and one of them is Basil Fawlty.
+In the 2016 film Deadpool, the titular character (played by Ryan Reynolds) asks Ajax (played by Ed Skrein) what his name is.
+He asks many names and one of them is Basil Fawlty.

 In the 2016 expansion Blood and Wine for the video game The Witcher 3: Wild Hunt, there is a character named Barnabas-Basil Foulty who acts as Geralt's majordomo.

 In the comedy-drama anthology series The White Lotus, resort manager Armand (played by Murray Bartlett) bears a strong physical resemblance to Basil Fawlty.
 Like Basil he frequently displays erratic and sarcastic behaviour and is highly antagonistic towards certain guests.